oldjun/PyMyORM/README.md

 print(one)
 ```

-find one user which money is not equal to 200
+find one user which money is not equals to 200

 ```python
 from models.user import User